 In this scenario, we can allow duplicate labels by setting this global option in R before the child document is knitted:

 You should set this option with caution.
 As with most error messages, they are there for a reason.
 Allowing duplicate chunks can create silent problems with figures and cross-references.
-For example, if two code chunks have the same label and both chunks generate plots, their plot files will overwrite each other (without an error or warning message), because the filenames of plots are determined by the chunk labels.
+For example, in theory, if two code chunks have the same label and both chunks generate plots, their plot files will overwrite each other (without error or warning messages), because the filenames of plots are determined by the chunk labels.
+With the option

 knitr.duplicate.label = "allow", knitr will silently change the duplicate labels by adding numeric suffixes.
 For example, for the two code chunks: